Peace Corps: Policies

 The theme of enabling Americans to volunteer in poor countries appealed to Kennedy because it fit in with his campaign themes of self-sacrifice and volunteerism, while also providing a way to redefine American relations with the Third World.
 Upon taking office, Kennedy issued an executive order establishing the Peace Corps.
 Shriver, not Kennedy, energetically lobbied Congress for approval.
 Kennedy proudly took the credit, and ensured that it remained free of CIA influence.
-He largely left its administration to Shriver.
+He largely left its administration to Shriver, who was often advised by Sally Bowles, particularly regarding maternity protocol for PCVs and representation of the Peace Corps overseas.
 To avoid the appearance of favoritism to the Catholic Church, the Corps did not place its volunteers with any religious agencies.
 In the first twenty-five years, more than 100,000 Americans served in 44 countries as part of the program.
 Most volunteers taught English in local schools, but many became involved in activities like construction and food delivery.
 Shriver practiced affirmative action, and women comprised about 40 percent of the first 7000 volunteers.
-However given the paucity of black college graduates, racial minorities never reached five percent.
+Given the paucity of black college graduates, racial minorities never reached five percent.
 The Corps developed its own training program, based on nine weeks at an American university, with a focus on conversational language, world affairs, and desired job skills.
-That was followed by three weeks at a Peace Corps camp in Puerto Rico, and week or two of orientation the home and the host country.
+That was followed by three weeks at a Peace Corps camp in Puerto Rico, and a week or two of orientation in the home and the host country.

 1970–1999

 In July 1971, President Richard Nixon, an opponent of the program, brought the Peace Corps under the umbrella agency ACTION.
-President Jimmy Carter, an advocate of the program, said that his mother, who had served as a nurse in the program, had "one of the most glorious experiences of her life" in the Peace Corps.
-In 1979, he made it fully autonomous in an executive order.
+President Jimmy Carter, an advocate of the program, said that his mother, who had served as a nurse in the program at 70, had "one of the most glorious experiences of her life" in the Peace Corps.
+She was also the oldest to volunteer at the time until Audrey Thixton from Tulsa Oklahoma volunteered at 75 in 2008 serving in Armenia.
+In 1979, he made the Peace Corps fully autonomous in an executive order.
 This independent status was further secured by 1981 legislation making the organization an independent federal agency.

 In 1976, Deborah Gardner was found murdered in her home in Tonga, where she was serving in the Peace Corps.
 Dennis Priven, a fellow Peace Corps worker, was later charged with the murder by the Tonga government.
 He was found not guilty by reason of insanity, and was sentenced to serve time in a mental institution in Washington D.C.
 Priven was never admitted to any institution, and the handling of the case has been heavily criticized.
-The main criticism has been that the Peace Corps seemingly worked to keep one of its volunteers from being found guilty of murder, due to the reflection it would have on the organization.